opensearch-project/sql/docs/user/ppl/cmd/stats.rst

 ============
 | Using ``stats`` command to calculate the aggregation from search result.

-The following table catalogs the aggregation functions and also indicates how the NULL/MISSING values is handled:
+The following table dataSources the aggregation functions and also indicates how the NULL/MISSING values is handled:

 +----------+-------------+-------------+
 | Function | NULL        | MISSING     |